New England Fall colors Feature image by Canva

 Cape Cod and the Islands

-The summer crowds have left; this is a glorious time to visit Cape Cod and the islands.
-On the hooked spit of land known as Cape Cod, you can wend your way from Falmouth to Provincetown along route 28, stopping at the quaint towns along the way.
+The summer crowds have gone home and Cape Cod and the islands welcome you to their year-round charms.
+On the hooked spit of land known as Cape Cod, you can wend your way from Falmouth to Provincetown along route 28, stopping at quaint towns along the way.

-The fall foliage here isn’t what you’ll see further north.
+The fall foliage here isn’t as dramatic as what you’ll see further north.
 But, it has its own charms set against the blues of Cape Cod Bay and the Atlantic Ocean.

 For a distinctive stay, AutoCamp Cape Cod in Falmouth invites you to cozy up in a retro, restored Airstream.
 These are kitted out with amenities and furnishings like what you’d find in a traditional hotel room.